joshuadeguzman/joshuadeguzman/README.md

 ### Hey, I'm Joshua!

-I'm a designer and a full-stack developer focusing on delivering products that help improve people's lives.
+I'm a software engineer focusing on delivering products that help improve people's lives.

 I help build a platform that enables everyone to invest in people and ideas.
 I collaborate with the tech community regarding developer experiences, and tools like Flutter and Dart.